 In answer to the primary question, always betting on the favourite team to win is both a good and bad strategy.
 How you view, it depends on what you want to achieve from sports betting.
 In the long-term, it will help keep your bankroll afloat and will see you take home more wins than losses.

 Remember, when placing a wager that many factors influence the odds, and they will always result in the bookmaker making a profit.
 Don’t always trust the maker’s figures, the public’s opinion or biases.
-Take time to research the probability of a win and cross-reference your findings with the bookmakers implied probability.
+Take time to research the probability of a score and cross-reference your findings with the bookmakers implied probability.
 By doing this, you’ll have a higher chance of being successful.